|1||Willow Creek, California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Oklahoma City air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Oklahoma City is currently 1.6 times the WHO annual air quality guideline value

 Good 33 US AQI